Series: Fullmetal Alchemist

 "Couldn't sleep," Roy replied, sinking down into one of the kitchen chairs and distantly thankful his exhaustion was keeping him from feeling too awkward.

 "You look like shit," she commented, and Roy smiled faintly.
-That did
+That did sound like her.

 "You should have seen me two months ago," he quipped, and her lips tightened in a frown.